 What happens if my conveyancing solicitor becomes ill?

 Your transaction with In-Deed is fully protected if your chosen solicitor should unfortunately become ill and unable to work.

 We work with a nationwide talent pool of experienced conveyancing solicitors and can call on another professional to pick up your file seamlessly.
 This will keep your transaction on track with no delays.

 What if my transaction falls through?

-Our no-completion protection protects your-fixed fee quote in the event that your property transaction falls through.
+Our offer of no-completion protection protects your fixed-fee quote in the event that your property transaction falls through.

 Should your transaction fail to complete, for whatever reason, you will pay no further fees on that transaction.
 Your initial payment will rollover to your next instruction with us and will be used against the balance of your legal fees on your completion statement, meaning your money is protected.